PMS-natuerliche-hilfe

 What are typical PMS symptoms?

 Typical PMS symptoms can be both physical and emotional.
 Physical symptoms include abdominal pain, cramps, bloating, headache, nausea, back pain, fatigue and breast tenderness.
 Women may also notice water retention and weight gain.
 Furthermore, temporary vaginal dryness may occur due to hormonal changes during the menstrual cycle.
-If you are also interested in this topic, you should read our article “Vaginal dryness can occur at any age”.
+If you are interested in what you can do about this, you should read our article.

 Emotional symptoms may include irritability, anxiety, depression, mood swings, and tension.
 Women may also feel tired or excessively sleepy, have difficulty concentrating, or have decreased sexual desire.
 These symptoms may occur with varying intensity and frequency in different women.